A Quasi-local, Functional Analytic Detection Method for Stationary Limit Surfaces of Black Hole Spacetimes: Introduction

-To avoid the problem of localization that comes along with such global concepts, one can instead of the former event horizon concept employ the notion of a quasi-local black hole horizon, for instance, a trapping horizon \cite{Hayward}, an isolated horizon \cite{ABDFKLW, AshtekarKrishnan2}, or a dynamical horizon \cite{AshtekarKrishnan, AshtekarKrishnan2}, and the associated quasi-local detection methods.
+To avoid the problem of localization that comes along with such global concepts, one can instead of, e.g., the former event horizon concept employ the notion of a quasi-local black hole horizon, for instance, a trapping horizon \cite{Hayward}, an isolated horizon \cite{ABDFKLW, AshtekarKrishnan2}, or a dynamical horizon \cite{AshtekarKrishnan, AshtekarKrishnan2}, and the associated quasi-local detection methods.
 These quasi-local black hole horizons preserve all essential and un\-pro\-blematic features of the global black hole event horizon concepts, but they require neither the knowledge of spacetime as a whole nor the condition of asymptotic flatness.
 Accordingly, they can be used to quasi-locally characterize and distinguish black holes.
 (For a comprehensive review on the various notions of quasi-local black hole horizons, we again refer to \cite{Booth}.)
 The typical methods for the detection of these quasi-local black hole horizons evaluate the zeros of certain scalar polynomial curvature invariants \cite{AbdelqaderLake, Lake, McNuttPage,PageShoom, TavlayanTekin} or of Cartan invariants \cite{BrooksEtAl}, as these invariants are nonzero away from the horizons but vanish on the horizons.
 (Traversing from the outside to the inside of these surfaces, they change their sign.)
-The scalar polynomial curvature invariants found in \cite{KarlhedeEtAl, GassEtAl}, on the other hand, vanish on stationary limit surfaces, which enclose regions of spacetime where no observer can remain at rest.
-Thus, aside from the event horizons of black hole spacetimes with static regions, they can also be used to detect the ergosurfaces of black hole spacetimes with stationary, rotational regions.
-The field of main application of the above invariants is to be found in numerical general relativity, where they are frequently employed as tools to track quasi-local horizons in the numerical evolution of black holes that have settled down to becoming either stationary or near-stationary, providing the horizons' exact or approximate locations on spacelike slices of the black hole spacetimes, respectively (see, e.g., \cite{PetersColeySchnetter} for an application to black hole mergers).
+The scalar polynomial curvature invariants found in \cite{KarlhedeEtAl, GassEtAl}, on the other hand, vanish on stationary limit surfaces.
+Thus, aside from the event horizons of black hole spacetimes with static regions, they can also be used to locally detect the ergosurfaces of black hole spacetimes with stationary, rotational regions.
+The main field of application of the above invariants is to be found in numerical relativity, where they are frequently employed as tools to track quasi-local horizons in the numerical evolution of black holes that have settled down to becoming either stationary or near-stationary, providing the horizons' exact or approximate locations on spacelike slices of the black hole spacetimes, respectively (see, e.g., \cite{PetersColeySchnetter} for an application to black hole mergers).